filamentphp/filament/README.md

 ### Form Builder • [Documentation](https://filamentphp.com/docs/forms)

 Rendering interactive forms in a Livewire component has never been easier than with our form builder.
-It's designed to be flexible, so you can use it to build forms for any purpose.
+Easily build stunning forms with over 25 components out of the box.
 It's also fully extensible, so you can add your own custom fields and actions.
-As well as the panel builder, it is seamlessly integrated with action modals, and is used by the table builder to render filters.
+As well as the panel builder, it is seamlessly integrated into action modals, and is used by the table builder to filter rows.

 ```bash
 composer require filament/forms